What is a Thylacine?

 The Thylacine was mainly nocturnal or semi-nocturnal but was also out during the day.
 The animal moved at a slow pace, generally stiff in its movements.
 The Thylacine hunted singly or in pairs and mainly at night.

 Thylacines preferred kangaroos and other marsupials, small rodents and birds.
 They were reported to have preyed on sheep and poultry after European colonisation, although the extent of this was almost certainly exaggerated.
-For example, a famous photo is now known to have been staged using a taxidermied Thylacine specimen with a dead chicken placed in its mouth.
+For example, this was perpetuated, intentionally or otherwise, by a series of famous photos taken by Harry Burrell.

 Where did it live?